Ralph Breaks the Internet: Popular culture cameos and references

-Similar to the first film, Ralph Breaks the Internet includes a number of cameos and references to video games and various Disney properties, including their own films, Pixar films, Star Wars, Marvel Comics, and The Muppets franchises.
+Similar to the first film, Ralph Breaks the Internet includes a number of cameos and references to video games and various Disney properties, including Walt Disney Animation Studios films, Pixar Animation Studios films, Star Wars, Marvel Cinematic Universe, and The Muppets productions.
 The band Imagine Dragons (whose song "Zero" is featured in a trailer for the film, as well as its end credits and soundtrack) make a cameo appearance in the film, with the members voicing themselves.
 The video game Fortnite Battle Royale is briefly shown, including the battle bus and the floss dance.
-Stan Lee, Marvel Comics' former writer, editor, and publisher, makes a cameo appearance in the film.
+Stan Lee, Marvel Comics' former writer, editor and publisher, makes a cameo appearance in the film.
+Lee died some days before the film's premiere, making his appearance in Ralph Breaks the Internet one of his final cameos in films.

 The filmmakers revealed that the film originally featured a joke about Kylo Ren being a "spoiled child", which was later cut from the film by request from Lucasfilm because it would undermine his role as a villain.
 Also cut from the film was C-3PO being mockingly called R2-D2 and BB-8 by the princesses.
 Additionally, the film would originally include The Golden Girls characters, but it was later cut because the directors felt it was a bizarre juxtaposition.
 The legion of Ralph clones, which forms a gigantic Ralph monster, resembles the King Kong character from various films.
 During production, the giant monster form was dubbed "Ralphzilla" after Godzilla.

 Production

 Development

-In September 2012, Rich Moore said that there were already ideas for a sequel, and in March 2013, Moore said that he and Disney had ideas about a sequel that would bring the characters up to date and explore online gaming and console gaming.
+In September 2012, two months before Wreck-It Ralph was released, Rich Moore said that there were already ideas for a sequel, and in March 2013, Moore said that he and Disney had ideas about a sequel that would bring the characters up to date and explore online gaming and console gaming.
 Moore stated that many of the crew and voice cast were open to the sequel, believing that they have "barely scratched the surface" of the video game world they envisioned.
 He also stated that he planned to include Tron in the sequel, which appears briefly in the film, where Ralph and Vanellope race at the beginning.
 In 2014, the first film's composer Henry Jackman said that a story for the sequel was being written.

 In March 2016, Moore stated that a sequel was still being planned.
 In June 2016, Walt Disney Animation Studios announced that the sequel would be released on March 9, 2018, with Moore and Phil Johnston attached, and that its story would be one where "Ralph leaves the arcade and wrecks the Internet".

 In March 2017, the sequel's title was officially announced as Ralph Breaks the Internet: Wreck-It Ralph 2, with Moore returning as director joined by the first film's co-writer, Johnston, and Clark Spencer also returning as producer.
 In July 2018, Disney removed Wreck-It Ralph 2 from the film's title.